-Corrugated Steel With Solid or Smooth Cover Plates
+Corrugated Steel with Cover Plates for Pallet Rack

 Corrugated Steel with a Cover Plate is a great option for creating a solid smooth surface to store your items on.
 This is commonly seen in the furniture industry as it creates a smooth surface to place the furniture on without it falling in any gaps like it would on wire decking.